 Pilgrims are officially screened.
 An application to go on the haj is made in writing, with a copy of the applicant's passport.
 Each mahalla committee submits to the local administration its list of applicants for the haj.
 Local administrations, along with the NSS secret police, the Muftiate and the state Religious Affairs Committee check each applicant and endorse or reject the application.
 The central mahalla of a district then compiles a waiting list of applicants.
 When applicants' turn to go on pilgrimage comes up, they are invited to the local district administration and instructed to collect more documents, including certificates of their place of residence, their health, and a reference letter from their local mahalla committee.
 The letter gives information about their personal qualities and charitable works.

 Even successful passage of this process does not guarantee a haj pilgrimage.
 Uzbekistan uses exit visas – a Soviet-era idea - to control which of its citizens are allowed to leave the country.
 Citizens need an exit visa every two years to visit any other country except nine other former Soviet states.
 President Mirziyoyev in August 2017 signed a decree claiming to abolish exit visas from January 2019.
-Even if exit visas are eventually abolished, the NSS secret police maintains an exit blacklist of people – for example human rights defenders – who are not allowed to travel abroad.
+Even if exit visas are eventually abolished, the NSS secret police maintains an exit ban list of people – for example human rights defenders – who are not allowed to travel abroad.

 Officials give special instructions to successful haj applicants on how to behave on pilgrimage, including not to talk to foreigners.
 These instructions are typically given at meetings for all approved pilgrims.
 NSS secret police officers reportedly accompany the haj pilgrims.